daniellavoie/confluent-platform-bosh-release/README.md

 ## Motivation

 Containers are fun, but getting stateful workloads in them can get a bit arkward.
-The abstraction layers it brins only adds more complexity to the primitives they require only in the name of cloud independance.
+The abstraction layers it brings only adds more complexity to the primitives they require only in the name of cloud independance.

 What if a cloud agnostic resource orchestrator existed and that was closer to the underlying cloud native resources.
 Enters [Bosh](https://bosh.io).
 As stated by the project presentation :